 This is a prelude to telling you about products.
 Yes, who would have guessed?

-Prior to seeing Pascal (our friend, the doctor), Christine, my pharmacy pal, gave me a ginseng-gives-you-back-your-energy vials which she slugs down throughout the winter and spring and claims they are “fan-tas-tique.”
+Prior to seeing Pascal (our friend and doctor), Christine, my pharmacy pal, gave me a box of ginseng-gives-you-back-your-energy vials which she gulps down throughout the winter into early spring and claims they are “fan-tas-tique.”
 I started drinking them about a week ago.
 When I asked Pascal about them, he said, “Why not?”

 OK, now that I’m all drugged-up I’m ready to get back to work/play — blogging.